OFX Review 2020

 OFX does not accept cash or cheques as a way to fund your transfer.
 We don’t know if they accept credit cards, but we’d avoid using a credit card to pay anyway.
 Most credit card companies will view your funding as a “cash advance” which could mean you pay more in interest rates.

 OFX only pays funds directly into a bank account overseas.
 They do not provide options for local cash pickup, home delivery or other options.

 Is OFX easy to use on your mobile?

 OFX provides a mobile app so you can access many of their services through your smartphone.
 You can make currency transfers, view exchange rates, keep up with exchange market trends, review historic transfers and exchange rates, view currency news, set rate alerts, register for an account and track payments.

 OFX will keep you updated on the state of your transfer through the mobile app and website together with SMS and email notifications.

 When it comes to ease-of-use, we read the reviews on both the Apple App Store (iPhone) and Google Play (Android).
 Reviewers mainly praised the app, saying it was fast and simple.
 There were some complaints that people couldn't access certain fields on the app, which is apparently due to changes required by the regulator.
 The app scored well, getting 4.7 out of 5 on the App Store and Google Play.
 OFX is also very responsive to reviews of its app, replying to both positive and negative feedback and offering help where needed.

-89 percent of reviewers describe OFX as “Excellent” or “Great”.
-They get an average score of 4.3 out of 5.
+89 percent of TrustPilot reviewers describe OFX as “Excellent” or “Great”.
+They get an average score of 4.3 out of 5 out of 3,948 reviews.
 We’ve seen international money transfer providers with higher scores, but OFX does fairly well.